Best Used Estate Cars Under £10k in 2025

 The squared-off shape of the V70’s rear (far more so than in the smaller Volvo V60) helps here, and most come with an electrically-operated tailgate to make life easier.
 The boot floor also has a lift-up divider with an elasticated holder to keep delicate items in place.
 Many V70s have a built-in dog guard to keep the family pet safe, while the rear seats tip down to leave a broad, long and flat floor.

 Comfort takes precedence over dynamics in the Volvo, and it’s happiest when cruising.
-It does this very well with any of the available engines, although the economy-minded 1.6-litre diesel is a little short on puff.
-The best balance is the 2.0-litre diesel with an automatic gearbox, so we’d look for this engine in Business Edition trim at the upper end of our budget.
+It does this very well with any of the available engines, although the MPG-minded 1.6-litre diesel is a little short on puff.
+The best balance is the 2.0-litre diesel with an automatic gearbox, so we’d look for this engine in SE Lux trim — easily attainable for our budget.

 Search for a Volvo V70 on CarGurus